๐น Video Understanding¶

 -

-This paper addresses the query ambiguity and temporally sparse supervision in Partially Relevant Video Retrieval (PRVR) caused by "short queries vs. long videos."
-It proposes Holmes, a hierarchical evidential learning framework based on the Dirichlet distribution.
-Holmes distinguishes precise, polysemous, and under-determined queries across videos using a triple-principle and adaptively calibrates labels.
-Within videos, it achieves dense alignment via flexible optimal transport with a dustbin.
-The method achieves SOTA on ActivityNet, Charades, and TVR datasets.
+To address query ambiguity and temporal sparse supervision caused by "short queries vs. long videos" in Partially Relevant Video Retrieval (PRVR), this paper proposes Holmes, a hierarchical evidential learning framework based on the Dirichlet distribution.
+It distinguishes precise, polysemous, and under-determined queries using a three-fold principle at the inter-video level for adaptive label calibration, and achieves dense alignment at the intra-video level via flexible optimal transport with a dustbin.
+Holmes achieves SOTA on ActivityNet, Charades, and TVR datasets.

 - STORM: Segment, Track, and Object Re-Localization from a Single Image